 Interest and other income/(expense) includes interest income on invested funds, interest expense related to the ValueAct Note and the Senior Secured Note, foreign exchange transaction gains, and other income/expense.
-Interest costs are lower by \$313,000 due to the significant reduction in debt that occurred in the first quarter of last year.
-This was partially offset by miscellaneous income of \$50,000 related to settlement with a service provider and foreign exchange gains of \$48,000.
-The profit from discontinued operations in the prior year relates to the disposal of the AMV operation.
+Interest costs are lower by \$296 due to the significant reduction in debt that occurred in the first quarter of last year.
+Other income was the result of the settlement of debt with a service provider, offset by the loss resulting from the change in fair value measurement of derivative liabilities.